Beach vacations are hard to beat.

 How can we resist?

 Get close to creatures of the sea for a wild family adventure.
-Here are five ideas to consider:
+Here are four ideas to consider:

 Family-friendly lodges provide an activity-rich haven for the adventuresome clan.